 This small coop is easy and inexpensive to build and can comfortably house up to 6 chickens.
 Hens don’t need much indoor space since they huddle together at night on the same perch and like to lay their eggs in the same nesting box each morning.

-More outside space and less inside space make for happy laying hens and this small A frame coop helps save space and money.
+More outside space and less inside space make for happy laying hens and this small A frame coop by instructables helps save space and money.
 A ramp allows the chickens easy entry and exit and a door that operates on a pulley system so it can be opened quickly in the morning and closed securely at night.

 16- Backyard Chicken Tractor

 This design makes it easy to move the hen house and the chicken safely around the garden or yard as needed.
 Keep your outdoor space well-fertilized and your chickens well fed on organic food with this chicken tractor by instructables

 Simple design is easy and affordable to build.
 Each end of the upper level contains a nesting box and the center of the roof opens for easy access to the interior of the chicken tractor.
 The wire keeps the predators out but allows the hens access to the grass and bugs.
 Lightweight and easy to move.

 This cute and petite-sized A frame chicken coop by ana-white is ideal for a suburban backyard.
 It can comfortably and securely hold 3-5 chickens and doors on each side of the coop allow for easy access.
 The chickens can easily be let out to free-range through the side door also.

 This A frame coop is designed to shed water quickly and provide plenty of shelter for the chickens.
 Two nesting boxes, one in each end, provide ample room for hens to lay eggs.